Concept Cars Home

 In 1953, the TD was updated and dubbed the TF.
 It was given a 1466 cc engine.
 Production continued through 1955 when it was replaced by the MGA.

 Prior to World War I, the future of the company was unknown.
-Thanks to the success of the TA, the road was paved for MG to continue their prosperous status after the War.
+Thanks to the success of the TA, the road was paved for MG to continue its prosperous status after the War.
 The models that followed brought modifications both visually and mechanically.
 The T-Series, lasting from 1936 through 1955, was a simple and reliable two-seater sports car that was fun to drive.

 By Daniel Vaughan | Mar 2006